What is a single-member LLC in Colorado?

 An operating agreement acts like a constitution or handbook for an LLC; it governs the specifics of how an LLC operates.
 (For more information please see our operating agreement definition page.)
 For example, a typical operating agreement will dictate the responsibilities of each member, how business profits will be distributed, how members can be added or removed.

 An operating agreement won’t affect your SMLLC as much as a multi-member LLC, but it’s still a good idea to create one.
 The operating agreement helps maintain your personal liability protection, and you never know how your single-member LLC might grow in the future.
-If you’re not sure where to start, our customizable template (guided by a chatbot assistant) is a great tool.
+If you’re not sure where to start, our operating agreement template (guided by a chatbot assistant) is a great tool.

 Step 5: Get a single-member LLC EIN